Dr. Kaixuan Liu with Atlantic Spine Center Describes Bulging and Herniated Discs.

 But life is not so simple for those with herniated discs.
-Common symptoms of herniation include acute, sometimes intense, pain, as well as numbness, tingling, and muscle weakness in arms, shoulders, legs, or feet, depending on the location of the offending disc – neck or back – and the nerve pathways affected, says Dr. Liu.
+Common herniated disc symptoms include acute, sometimes intense, pain, as well as numbness, tingling, and muscle weakness in arms, shoulders, legs, or feet, depending on the location of the offending disc – neck or back – and the nerve pathways affected, says Dr. Liu.

 Found between vertebrae in the neck and back, discs are rubbery elliptical pads that serve as natural shock absorbers to protect the spine from stressors and give it flexibility.
 Each disc consists of a tough outer shell – the annulus fibrosus – surrounding a soft, gel-like inner and outer center – the nucleus pulposus.